-Japan can be an expensive Island to travel to, this post is for the frugal traveler.
-I'll share my favorite 3 spots in Japan where you can have Breakfast / Lunch / Snacks and Dinner for under $10 without compromising taste... are you ready to eat your heart out?
-I am! let's do this!!
+Japan can be an expensive Island to travel to.
+This post is for the frugal traveler.
+I'll share my favorite three spots in Tokyo where you can have Breakfast/Lunch/Snacks and Dinner for under $10 without compromising taste or quality.
+Are you ready to eat your heart out?
+I am!
+Let's do this!!

 1. Uobei Sushi

-Uobei is a conveyor belt sushi restaurant that's super modern, fast and very budget friendly.
-We loved the experience of ordering though an iPad and having our food delivered through a conveyor belt so much we had lunch here twice!
-If you visit don't forget to try their famous sushi donut and go early, lines can be long and wait time can range from 20min-2hr.
+Uobei is a conveyor belt sushi restaurant that's super modern, fast, and very budget-friendly.
+We loved the experience of ordering through an iPad and having our food delivered through a conveyor belt so much we had lunch here twice!
+If you visit, don't forget to try their famous sushi donut and go early, lines can be long, and the wait time can range from 20min-2hr.

 2. Sushi No Midori

-Our second sushi spot is inside a mall...Sushi No Midori, it was the longest line we ever made waiting for a table in Japan ( and we arrived at noon when it opened ).
+Our second sushi spot is inside a mall--Sushi No Midori.
+It was the longest line we ever made waiting for a table in Japan (and we arrived at noon when it opened).
 If you are a raw salmon lover like myself, I highly recommend the salmon salad- the best I've ever had!
-They also have a giant sushi roll, this roll is best enjoyed by 2+ people as its 8 pieces of sushi and each piece is the size of your hand! *Tip: if there's a line and you have to wait, do what we did and find a bar inside the mall, have a beer then come back and see what number they're at or go shopping, its a mall after all ;) be sure to keep checking for your number though so you don't miss your spot.
+They also have a giant sushi roll; 2+ people best enjoy this roll this roll as it's eight pieces of sushi, and each piece is the size of your hand! *Tip: if there's a line and you have to wait, do what we did and find a bar inside the mall, have a beer, then come back and see what number they're at or go shopping; its a mall after all ;) be sure to keep checking for your number, though, so you don't miss your spot.
 This is a place where locals come to eat.

-Believe it or not our third favorite cheap eats spot in Tokyo and all Japan is 7 Eleven.
+Believe it or not, our third favorite cheap eats spot in Tokyo and all Japan is 7 Eleven.
 Now, 7 Elevens in Japan are very different from the ones we have here in the states.
-Most are open 24 hours and have very good quality meals, snacks and drinks ( including alcohol ) on the go.
-7 Elevens became our "go to place" every time we were too tired to go out for dinner or were simply looking for an at home chilling night cap.
-Here you can also pay with your Suica card ( same one we used for local transportation).
-Bottom line — 7 Elevens in Japan are cool, practical and affordable so go get lost inside one, you won't regret it!
+Most are open 24 hours and have delicious quality meals, snacks, and drinks ( including alcohol ) on the go.
+7 Elevens became our "go-to place" every time we were too tired to go out for dinner or were looking for an at-home chilling nightcap.
+You can also pay with your Suica card (the same one we used for local transportation).
+Bottom line — 7 Elevens in Japan are cool, practical, and affordable, so get lost inside one; you won't regret it!